Welcome to Tile House Surgery

-For those patients who need a physical examination we have allocated special clean rooms at the surgery, in which they are seen every afternoon or patients can be booked into HUB at the Brambles surgery for evening and weekend appointments.
-(We are using a limited number of rooms to see patients and between each patients these rooms are wiped down and cleaned) All patients are required to have their temperature taken on entering the building and are asked to wear a suitable face covering, sanitiser is available on entry as well.
+For those patients who need a physical examination or who your GP feels will benefit from a face to face appointment the GP will book you an appointment to see them at the Tile House, or alternatively they can be book you into the HUB at the Brambles surgery for evening and weekend appointments.
+(We are ensuring that there is appropriate social distance between patients arriving at the surgery and between each patient rooms are wiped down and cleaned) All patients are required to wear a suitable face covering, hand sanitiser is available on entry as well.

 If you have a Chronic Disease and we need to gather certain information from you, rather than calling you into the surgery or phoning you we may send you a questionnaire to your smartphone, we would appreciate these being completed and sent back as per the instructions.

-Blood tests are now available for the GP to order for Chronic Disease management and those on specific medications and are carried out either at Orsett Hospital or St Andrew's in Billericay and Brentwood Community Hospital.
+Blood tests are available as previously for the GP to order for Chronic Disease management and those on specific medications and are carried out at Orsett Hospital, St Andrew's in Billericay and Brentwood Community Hospital.

 The majority of patients now have a nominated pharmacy to receive their prescriptions and those that don’t are requested to nominate one on requesting their repeat medication, no prescriptions are now available for collection at the surgery.